joaomdmoura/machinery/README.md

 It also aims to have (when implemented with Phoenix) an optional build-in GUI that will represent each resource's state.

+## DISCLAMER

+Machinery is under heavy development, so the README may not match the released version, make sure you select the correct tag or the Docs for the version you are using.

 ### Do you always need a process to be a state machine?
 Yes?
 This is not your library.
 You might be better off with another library or even `gen_statem` or `gen_fsm` from Erlang/OTP.